 Beneath every steepled roof works an earthly shepherd given a vision imparted to him by God (The Creator) for his community or region, carrying the responsibility to God as a CEO to forward that mission.
 It is critical work.
 Please express your appreciation by covering your pastors and their staff in prayer.

 Luke 11: 29 – 32

-God graced me over a 14 year period with two of the most gifted and anointed pastors in this country – not that I am so deserving but He knows I adore Him, and His Son and that I need all the help I can get each day and will even more so in the days ahead to successfully complete the assignment for my appointed time on His course.
-In both instances, I was led solely into these bodies of Believers, not by my natural mind, but by His (protective) Spirit and feel favored beyond measure to have been under the watchful care of these two wonderful shepherds.
+God graced me over a 17 year period with two extremely gifted pastors not that I am so deserving but He knows I adore Him, and His Son and that I need all the help I can get each day and will even more so in the days ahead to successfully complete the assignment for my appointed time on His course.
+In both instances, I was led solely into these bodies of Believers, not by my natural mind, but by His Spirit.
 I remain very grateful for everything that Andy and Chris and their teams have done for me.
 Their ministries dramatically impacted my life.
 TG